Article provided by: Arrow Foundation Repair

 Repairing the foundation of a home is time-consuming and expensive when you move into a new home.
 Fundamental knowledge of warning signs prevents costly repairs and progressive damage to other parts of the house.
 Watch for the most common tale-tell signs to save yourself the money and time of intensive foundation repair in Olathe.

 Poor drainage of water is the leading cause of problems within the foundation.
-The first areas to develop a bad foundation are areas that experience massive drain blockages, like the bathroom and kitchen.
+The first areas to develop foundation issues are areas that experience massive drain blockages, like the bathroom and kitchen.
 Check for wet spots beside the wall of the affected room to indicate the obstructions within the pipe.

 Visible cracks on the interior and exterior walls of the property are a sure sign of the need for foundational repairs.
 Inspect the home by checking the bottom and top sections of the bricks for tiny beginnings of cracks.

 Plaster and drywall are easy to patch because they retain excess moisture.
 A weakening foundation will cause the reoccurrence of cracks even after repairing the initial points.
 The signs of foundational weakness are cracks that occur around the corners of the doors and windows.
-The nail pops show damage along with the areas of the screws and nails’ placement.
-You should contact Arrow Foundation for an immediate inspection.
+The nail pops show damage along with the areas of the screws and nails' placement.
+You should contact Arrow Foundation Repair for an immediate inspection.